A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

 \subsection{Total information, entropy rate and collective information transfer}

-The total information required to predict the next state of any agent $i$ is the \textit{local entropy} $h(i,n+1)$, where the entropy is the average of these local values: $H(X_i) = \left\langle h(i,n+1) \right\rangle$.
-Similarly, the \textit{local temporal entropy rate} $h_\mu(i,n+1,k)$ is the information to predict the next state of agent $i$ given that agent's past, and the entropy rate is the average of these local values: $H_\mu(X_i,k) = \left\langle h_\mu(i,n+1,k) \right\rangle$.
-As demonstrated in Appendix \ref{totalInfo}, the local entropy can be considered as the sum of the local active information storage $a(i,n+1,k)$ and local temporal entropy rate:
+The total information required to predict the next value of any process $X$ is the \emph{local entropy} $h_X(n+1)$ \eq{localEntropy}.
+Similarly, the \emph{local temporal entropy rate} $h_{\mu X}(n+1,k) = - \log_2{p(x_{n+1} \mid x^{(k)}_n)}$ is the information to predict the next value of that process given that its past, and the entropy rate is the average of these local values: $H_{\mu X}(k) = \left\langle h_{\mu X}(n+1,k) \right\rangle$.
+For lattice systems we have $h_{\mu}(i,n+1,k)$.
+Now, the entropy can be considered as the sum of the active information storage and temporal entropy rate \cite{liz10e,liz12a}:

-For deterministic systems (e.g. CAs) there is no intrinsic uncertainty, so the local temporal entropy rate is equal to the \textit{local collective transfer entropy} (see Appendix \ref{totalInfo}) and represents a collective information transfer: the information about the next state of the destination \textit{jointly} added by the causal information sources that was not contained in the past of the destination.
-Also, Appendix \ref{totalInfo} shows that (via a sum of incrementally conditioned mutual information terms) for ECAs we have:
+For deterministic systems (e.g. CAs) there is no intrinsic uncertainty, so the local temporal entropy rate is equal to the \textbf{local collective transfer entropy} \cite{liz10a} and represents a collective information transfer: the information about the next value of the destination \textit{jointly} added by the causal information sources in the context of the past of the destination.
+This suggested that the local collective transfer entropy (or simply the local temporal entropy rate $h_\mu(i,n,k)$ for deterministic systems) is likely to be a meaningful measure and filter for incoming information.